developmentseed/data-team-workflow/app/posts/s2-annotation-type/2-2-segmentation/index.md

 ## Data team's segmentation tools

-The list below of shows the tools that Data team use for segmentation work.
+The list below shows the tools that the Data team uses for segmentation work.

 ### Photopea
-Photopea is a web-based photo & graphics editor which can work with raster and vector graphics, it has a magic wand tools, which helps increasing speed labeling work.
+Photopea is a web-based photo & graphics editor which can work with raster and vector graphics, it has a magic wand option, which helps increase speed labeling work.

 <figure class="align-center">
   <img src="/assets/images/segmentation_tool_photopea.gif"/>